mcandre/slice/README.md

 ## Usage

 By default, the preservation rate of each line is `0.1` (10%).
-The probability of preserving the line onto output is evaluated once per line; different runs of the same slice command may produce different sample output _line counts_, as well as different line contents.
+The probability of preserving input text is evaluated once per line.
+In other words, different runs of the same slice command may produce different sample output _line counts_, as well as different line contents.

 This probability can be customized with a `-rate` flag, as a value in `[0.0, 1.0]`.
 For example, to sample 5% of the stellar constellations: